The thesis process

 14 § Review of doctoral thesis / Doctoral thesis examination

-The Research Council, at the request of the doctoral student and on the proposal of the degree supervisor as chair of the doctoral student’s thesis committee, nominates at least two pre-examiners to give their assessment on the scientific value of the manuscript.
+At the request of the doctoral researcher and on the proposal of the degree supervisor as chair of the doctoral researcher’s thesis committee, the Doctoral Studies Council appoints at least two pre-examiners to give a reasoned opinion on the scientific value of the manuscript.
+The Doctoral Studies Council, on the proposal of the degree supervisor, appoints one or more examiners and a chair.

 • Instructions for composite theses